 '''

 pgcopydb copy data: Copy the data section from source to target

-usage: pgcopydb copy data

---source ... --target ... [ --table-jobs ... --index-jobs ... ]
+usage: pgcopydb copy data --source ... --target ... [ --table-jobs ... --index-jobs ... ]

 Postgres URI to the source database

 --source

+Postgres URI to the target database

 --target

-Postgres URI to the target database

 --dir

 Work directory to use

--- {\tt table-jobs}
+--dir

-Number of concurrent COPY jobs to run
+--table-jobs Number of concurrent COPY jobs to run

---index-iobs

-Number of concurrent CREATE INDEX jobs to run
+--index-jobs Number of concurrent CREATE INDEX jobs to run

---drop-if-exists

-On the target database, clean-up {\bf from}\ {\bf a} previous run first
+--drop-if-exists On the target database, clean-up from a previous run first

---no-owner

 Do not set ownership of objects to match the original database

 --skip-large-objects Skip copying large objects (blobs)

 --restart

 Allow restarting when temp files exist already

 --resume

 Allow resuming operations after a failure

+--not-consistent Allow taking a new snapshot on one of the consistent Use snapshot obtained with pg_export_snapshot

 Allow taking a new snapshot on the source database

---not-consistent

---snapshot

-Use snapshot obtained with pg_export_snapshot

 '''